 However, the error of a secretary is not likely to justify a legitimate excuse because the holder or the agent or the specialized service remains responsible for monitoring deadlines (INPI Examination Guidelines, IE 3.3.1.a).

-Section 3.4.
-Person who may bring the action
+Person who can bring the action

 If the application / patent is published, it is necessary that the person presenting the appeal be registered in the GNI (R613-52 CPI).

-Chapter 4.
-INPI decision on the appeal
+INPI decision on appeal

-Section 4.1.
-In case of response from the INPI
+In response to the INPI

 The solution is then simple: if the INPI gives an answer, this answer is the decision of the INPI (article 21 of the Law No. 2000-321 of 12 April 2000 on the Rights of Citizens in their Relations with Administrations).